jwg4/code_quality_exercises/README.md

 ## Introduction

-Testing and code quality, like coding itself, require directed practise to get better.
+Reviewing, editing and improving code, like coding itself, require directed practise to get better.

 Most of the code samples are in Python, with a few other languages.
 Reading code in non-core languages is an important skill for code quality.